mykolaharmash/works-for-me/README.md

 `>` indicates tool-line

-After any environment or tool you can add description if you want highlight some use cases or emphasize features you like.
+After any environment or tool you can add description if you want to highlight some use cases or emphasize features you like.

 ### Environments

 Environment is just a grupping title for a list of tools.

-### Item-line
+### Tool-line

 Your tool can be specified in a such format